Machine Identity Observability: Securing the Non-Human Workforce

 Introduction: The Rise of Non-Human Identities and the Need for Observability

 Did you know that non-human entities now outnumber human identities in most organizations?
+(Insecurity in the shadows: The data that proves why non-human ...)
 This explosion of machine identities necessitates a new approach to security: Machine Identity Observability.

 The rise of non-human identities is driven by several key factors:

-- Microservices Architecture: The move to microservices has resulted in a proliferation of service accounts, each requiring its own identity [Source: Middleware.io].
+• Microservices Architecture: The move to microservices has resulted in a proliferation of service accounts, each requiring its own identity [Source: Middleware.io].
 These architectures are more complex and dynamic, making traditional monitoring systems inadequate.
+Traditional monitoring systems, often designed for human-centric operations, struggle with the sheer volume, velocity, and ephemeral nature of machine identities.
+They typically lack the granular detail, context, and dynamic correlation needed to effectively track and secure these non-human entities.

-Traditional security tools often lack the visibility needed to manage and secure non-human identities effectively.
-According to a 2023 study, over 75% of security breaches involve compromised machine identities (Source: CyberArk).
+According to a 2023 study, over 75% of security breaches involve compromised machine identities (Identity-based attack techniques as seen in public breaches) (Source: CyberArk).
 This is where observability comes in.

 Machine Identity Observability provides a comprehensive view of all non-human identities in an organization, enabling security teams to: